Tanuj325/SpendWiseFrontend/README.md

 ## 📱 About

 **SpendWise** is a cross-platform mobile application built with React Native that helps users take control of their personal finances.
-Log transactions, visualize spending trends with charts, set budgets, and stay on top of your financial goals — all offline-first using local storage.
+Log transactions, visualize spending trends with charts.

 This is the **frontend** repository.
 It connects to a Spring Boot backend for data persistence and user authentication.